EddieHubCommunity/BioDrop/README.md

 ## 👨‍💻 Contributing

-- Contributions make the open source community such an amazing place to learn, inspire, and create.
+- Contributions make the open source community such an amazing place to learn, inspire,collaboration and create.
 - Any contributions you make are **greatly appreciated**.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.